mkarneim/pojobuilder/README.md

 	replaced with the pojos package.
 For example, the result of the pattern "*.util" will become "com.example.util" if the pojo's package is "com.example".
 The default pattern is `"*"`.
 * `withGenerationGap=<boolean>`
     Specifies whether the [generation gap pattern] is used.
-If enabled this will generate two classes (instead of one), of which one contains the generated code.
-The other class is for handwritten code.
-To prevent it from being overwritten please move it out of the generated-sources folder.
+If enabled, this will generate two classes (instead of one), of which one contains the ordinary builder code, whereas the other class extends the first one and is an empty template for handwritten code.
+        Please move it out of the generated-sources folder to prevent it from being overwritten.
+ 	For examples please see ["samples/src/main/java/samples/with/generationgap"]
+        and ["samples/src/generated/java/samples/with/generationgap"].
         Default is `false`.

 How To Use
 ----------